Synchronize with Git

 This corresponds to the similar option existing in LoadRunner Enterprise or VuGen:

-• Runtime Files: Only the required files are uploaded (script files, Runtime Settings, parameter files, etc.)
+• Runtime Files: Only the required files are uploaded.
+This includes script files, Runtime Settings, and parameter files.

 Recommended value: Runtime Files